 “We are extremely fortunate to have Allen join the Workrise team, and his experience leading companies on their marketplace growth strategy will be an invaluable asset,” said Witte.
 “I am also excited to devote more time on the front lines with workers, helping develop and drive the innovation that will help Workrise grow as an industry leader and achieve our mission and vision.”

 Workrise connects skilled laborers with infrastructure and energy companies looking to staff and manage projects efficiently.
 The company’s online platform matches workers with more than 500 companies in its network, manages payroll and benefits, and provides access to training.
 Founded in 2014 as a platform to match skilled laborers with companies in the oil and gas industry, Workrise has since broadened its business to serve companies and trade workers in the solar, wind, commercial construction, and defense industries.

 The company has committed to fill the skilled labor gap by placing 100,000 workers in jobs by the end of 2023, and one million by the end of 2030.

 In May, Workrise announced the close of a $300 million Series E round led by Baillie Gifford, with new investor Franklin Templeton joining existing investors including Founders Fund, Bedrock Capital, Andreessen Horowitz, Moore Strategic Ventures, 137 Ventures, and Brookfield Growth Partners.

 To learn more about Workrise or to join our growing team, visit our Careers page.

-Workrise is the leading workforce management solution for the skilled trades.
-We make it easier for skilled laborers to find work and for companies to find in-demand, trained workers.
-Workrise operates across the solar, wind, construction, defense, and oil and gas industries.
-Through people and technology, we provide the staffing, training, and professional services to empower the people who get hard work done.
-For more information visit workrise.com.
+Workrise is the world’s leading job placement and career building resource for skilled laborers.
+We make it easier for skilled laborers to find work and get paid, and for companies to connect with a reliable workforce for the job at hand.
+Through people and technology, we provide training, and professional services to keep the skilled workforce working.